If you haven’t jumped on the native plant trend, what are you waiting for?

 “There’s so much opportunity to use natives here,” says Shelley Russell, landscape designer at Level Green Landscaping.
 “There’s a great selection.”

-Russell shares a few of her favorite native plants for NOVA, from trees and shrubs to grasses and perennials.
+Russell shares a few of her favorite native plants for Northern Virginia, from trees and shrubs to grasses and perennials.

 You’re bound to love a few of them for your landscape.